 Indices usually have high volatility, especially when the markets of the index country open.

-And volatility is good, not bad as a lot of people think.
+And volatility is good, although a lot of traders are not comfortable with it.

 Volatility makes the price actually move with conviction, reducing the noise.

 And that means fewer stop losses hit, and more profitable trades with higher returns.